neurospin-projects/2024_adufournet_sulcus_genetics/README.rst

 To access the code used to run the MOSTest, go to the `TGCC_scripts <https://github.com/neurospin-projects/2024_adufournet_sulcus_genetics/tree/ad279118/TGCC_scripts>`_ folder.

-Observe the masked sulcal skeleton subject by subject
+To observe the masked sulcal skeleton subject by subject
 ---------------------------

 In a BrainVISA environment (bv bash), use the notebook `UKKB_crops.ipynb <https://github.com/neurospin-projects/2024_adufournet_sulcus_genetics/blob/ad279118/notebooks/Figures/UKB_crops.ipynb>`_ to open subjects' sulcal skeleton.